joel/csvbuilder-core/README.md

 # Base Attributes

-It is the representation of the `CSV` row in `Csvbuilder`, and the common behaviour of a row object.
+It represents a `CSV` row in `Csvbuilder`.
+At the core, it defines the standard behaviour, and those behaviours are specialized in `Export` and `Import` gems.

 In `core/concerns/attributes_base`, it exposes three main methods: